- Wrote “Anna Lee,” featured on Levon Helm’s Grammy-winning record Dirt Farmer, and CD/DVD, Live at the Ryman

 - Writer of “Vote Against Amendment One,” a protest song written in response to North Carolina’s marriage amendment (which passed in 2012)

-In recent years Laurelyn has partnered with Triad Stage’s Preston Lane on four plays featuring regional folklore and original music: Brother Wolf (2006), Beautiful Star: An Appalachian Nativity (2006), Bloody Blackbeard (2008) and Providence Gap (2010).
+In recent years Laurelyn has partnered with Triad Stage’s Preston Lane on five plays featuring regional folklore and original music: Brother Wolf (2006), Beautiful Star: An Appalachian Nativity (2006), Bloody Blackbeard (2008), Providence Gap (2010) and Snow Queen(2013).
 An adaptation of Bloody Blackbeard toured NC schools in 2009, and both Brother Wolf and Beautiful Star are published by Playscripts and have gone on to have professional productions in cities across the U.S. A song from Brother Wolf, “Anna Lee,” was featured on Levon Helm’s Grammy-winning record, Dirt Farmer, is included in the documentary film about Helm’s life, called “Ain’t in it for my Health,” and is featured on the 2011 Grammy-winning cd Levon Helm’s “Ramble at the Ryman.”

 Commissioned by the North Carolina Symphony, Dossett and the symphony premiered her new song cycle, “The Gathering: A Winter’s Tale in Six Songs, in November 2011.
 She performed with singer and fiddler Rhiannon Giddens of the Carolina Chocolate Drops, legendary Nashville mandolinist Mike Compton, and North Carolina’s own banjo virtuoso, Joe Newberry.
 The accompanying cd, “The Gathering,” was released to critical acclaim, including top holiday picks from the Wall Street Journal, LA Times, and USA Today.

-2012 promises to be another year of creative collaborations, with a composition/performance commission with violinist Daniel Bernard Roumain (DBR), a new play with Preston Lane, and a December tour with “The Gathering.”
-Her song “Leaving Eden” is the title track of the new release by the Carolina Chocolate Drops.
+Laurelyn spent much of 2012 writing and performing with Daniel Bernard Roumain (DBR) and they released a collaborative cd, “The Collide.”
+She also received an NEA grant to write a new play with Preston Lane, and had a December tour with “The Gathering.”
+Her song “Leaving Eden” is the title track of the Grammy-nominated recent release by the Carolina Chocolate Drops.